benchristel/the-timeless-way-of-programming/README.md

 the assumptions that the use of that data entails.
 Quantitative data never shows the whole picture.
 Use it with caution.

+## What is a Computer?

+Our views of computers and software tend to be polarized into two camps:

+1. The computer is a brain-like machine that controls other machines.
+It derives most of its behavior from data—_programs_—that it retrieves from these other machines.
+In this view, hardware is primary, and software is secondary.

+2. A program describes a set of possible interactions among actors in the world.
+A computer is the substrate that enables programs to run—that is, it enables members of the set of possible interactions to be manifest.
+In this view, the software is primary, and hardware secondary.

+Taken to extremes, both of these views are dehumanizing and ultimately ineffective.
+Neither does a good job of supporting our understanding of what programs are, what it means to run a program on a computer, or how we should go about developing a computer system over time.

+(A third view is to unify software and hardware into an "appliance".
+Users think of the whole system as a machine with specific, fixed behaviors.)

+Recently, the second school of thought has prevailed.
+Much effort has been spent in modern software design to hide from the user the fact that they are interacting with a machine.
+The job of the software engineer is to abstract away the underlying hardware so thoroughly that the software seems to run by magic.
+But of course, it isn't magic.
+When things go wrong, the user is confronted with cryptic error messages or strange behavior, often because some engineer forgot to consider a particular failure mode or sequence of interactions.
+As Joel Spolsky put it, "all abstractions leak".

+Problems compound when programs interact not with people, but with other programs.
+Humans are generally okay at recovering even from errors they don't understand; usually turning the computer off and on again is enough to resolve the issue.
+Programs, however, are usually less tolerant of errors and less able to recover.
+A system composed of such brittle, error-intolerant programs is prone to failures that cascade through the system.
+These failures are difficult for human operators to resolve because the ultimate cause of the failure is often distant, both in time and in program-space, from the symptom.

+## The Ideal Computer System

+From the programmer's perspective

+- permits low-level manipulation of machinery without compromising security
+- enables the creation of convenience wrappers that give the programmer greater leverage without concealing the underlying mechanism.
+- enables computation to be expressed as pure functions where possible.

+From the user's perspective

+- is reliable
+- is easy to use

+## Aspects to Consider When Choosing Among Program Structures

+- mean time between failures
+- mean time to recovery
+- maybe other failure metrics (99%ile time to recovery?)
+- debuggability
+- can code be safely reused for interactive debugging/recovery sessions in a production environment?
+- test isolation and reproducibility
+- interface stability: can the interface be extended without breaking clients?
+- coupling
+- cohesion
+- can engineers quickly and accurately answer questions about the software by looking at the code?
+(TODO: what questions?)
+- security